fresh2dev/AnyBox/README.md

 Three new parameters were introduced in v0.4.0:

-- `-ProgressBar`: show an indeterminant progress bar.
+- `-ProgressBar`: show an indeterminate progress bar.
 - `-While`: only show the window while the provided scriptblock evaluates to `$true`.
 - `-WindowStartupLocation`: specify the startup location for the AnyBox.